calcwatch/nes64/README.md

 ## Key Mappings

-As noted above, CTRL is just another shift key.
+CTRL is just another shift key for now, but this may change soon.
+For now, this means the usual Commodore CTRL key combinations are unavailable.
+(But many of those are for changing the text color, and that's not supported anyway.)

 In addition, since the Famicom and Commodore keyboards are not identical, other key substitutions had to be made:

 | Commodore | Famicom |
 | --- | -- |